limeprint/docdoku-plm-docker/README.md

 * Docker Compose
 * Git

+## Local alias

+Add to your `/etc/hosts` file

+	127.0.0.1	docdokuplm.local

 ## platform-ctl

 `platform-ctl` is a command wrapper that aims to ease build, deployment and starting/stopping the whole software stack.